inviqa/chef-php-extra/README.md

 Installs the php5_dev module that is required by xdebug.

+## module_mcrypt

+Install the php5_mcrypt module that is commonly used but not part of the Opscode PHP cookbook

 ## module_soap

-Installs php5_soap as it is a commonly used module that is not part of the Opscode PHP module.
+Installs php5_soap as it is a commonly used module that is not part of the Opscode PHP cookbook.

 ## module_xml

-Installs php5_xml as it is a commonly used module that is not part of the Opscode PHP module.
+Installs php5_xml as it is a commonly used module that is not part of the Opscode PHP cookbook.

 ## pear